NadaMohamedAbdAllah8/manage-subscribers/README.md

 This project uses DataTables to allow admins to:

--   Search the subscriber data
+-   Search the subscribers data

 -   Change the number of subscribers shown per page